 From Joomla!
 Documentation

-This module displays a list of published articles from one or more categories.
+The Articles - Category module type displays a list of published articles from one or more categories.

 How to Access

 - Select System → Manage Panel → Site Modules from the Administrator menu.
 Then...

 - To create a new module: select the New button from the Toolbar.
 Then...

 - Select the required module type.

 - Find the module in the list of installed modules and select the title link in the Title column.